tylerjwoodfin/tools/README.md

 My Raspberry Pi email everybody on a list on Thursdays to remind us to enter our time for the week.
 Anybody can sign up on [my website](https://tyler.cloud/timecard), or through our organization's internal website.

+## SecureData

+I keep a "SecureData" folder within Tools to store email addresses, ZIP Codes, etc.
+You will see most tools, particularly .py files, use secureData.py to retrieve this information to keep sensitive information out of GitHub.

 ## Contact
 - [tyler.cloud](tyler.cloud) (Website)
 - [LinkedIn](http://linkedin.com/in/tylerjwoodfin)